goloop/env/README.md

 # env

-Package env contains synonyms from the standard os package and implements various additional of the functions for manage the environment variables.
+The env module contains synonyms for the standard methods from the os module to manage environment and implements various additional methods which allow save environment variables to a GoLang structure.

-    - set environment variables from file;
+    - set environment variables from env-file;
     - marshal Go-structure to the environment;
     - unmarshal environment variables to Go-structure;
     - set variables to the environment;